-- Building Envelopes consist of plans and profile diagrams that illustrate the mandatory setbacks from lot boundaries - All building envelopes have been sized and located to ensure the optimal developable area is available to construct a dwelling. - Building Envelope Plans are a legal document and are a restriction on Title. - Building envelopes indicate the buildable area for a dwelling.
+- Building Envelopes consist of plans and profile diagrams that illustrate the mandatory setbacks from lot boundaries. - All building envelopes have been sized and located to ensure the optimal developable area is available to construct a dwelling. - Each building envelope considers the lot specific characteristics, the nature of adjoining lots and the streetscape. - Building Envelope Plans are a legal document and are a restriction on Title. - Building envelopes indicate the buildable area for a dwelling.
 Site coverage requirements must be considered when designing the dwelling.